rapid7/insightconnect-plugins/pushover/help.md

 |----|----|-------|--------|-----------|----|
 |token|credential_secret_key|None|True|App Token|None|

 The connection represents an 'app' in Pushover.
-The key determins which 'source' it will be coming from.
+The key determines which 'source' it will be coming from.

 ## Technical Details